emdash/brainbox/manual.md

 ### `clobber`

-Deletes the database, with confirmation.
+Deletes the database forever, with confirmation.

 ### `init`